astronomer/docs/software/install-airgapped.md

 ## Step 6: Retrieve the Astronomer platform Helm chart

 Starting in the next step, you might need to modify Astronomer's Helm chart to customize your Astronomer installation to your use case.
-Making changes to the Astronomer Helm chart is the primary method for customizing Astronomer Software.
+Making changes to the Astronomer Helm chart is the primary method for customizing the Astronomer Software platform.

 To download a templated Helm chart for your installation, run the following command: